 Hannah was always athletically inclined at an average level until she discovered she excelled at running at the age of 10.
 She decided to pursue her running career into college years where she competed for a Division 1, nationally ranked cross country and track team at the University of Toledo.

 Post-college she become a personal trainer and group class instructor in Perrysburg, Ohio at an Extreme Training Center.
 Here she was introduced to CrossFit and fell deeply in love with it.
 She went on to obtain her Level-1 Certification and began training herself for the Open.
-Hannah now holds a Level-1 and Level-2 Certification.
+Hannah now holds Level-1, Level-2, USAW-L1 and CrossFit Kids Certifications.

 In 2014 Hannah was a finalist for the Face of ReebokONE campaign where she traveled to the Reebok Headquarters in Canton, MA to get a deeper look at the Reebok movement in the world of health and fitness.
 Hannah then moved to Columbus and found her new home at CrossFit Clintonville as a member in January of 2015, competed with Team CFC for the Arnold Classic in March, and came on as a coach in August of 2015.